return42/sphkerneldoc/linux_src_doc/drivers/dma/amba-pl08x_c.rst

     whether this version supports dual AHB masters or not.

 nomadik
-    whether the channels have Nomadik security extension bits that need to be checked for permission before use and some registers are missing
+    whether this variant is a ST Microelectronics Nomadik, where the channels have Nomadik security extension bits that need to be checked for permission before use and some registers are missing

 pl080s
-    whether this version is a PL080S, which has separate register and LLI word for transfer size.
+    whether this variant is a Samsung PL080S, which has separate register and LLI word for transfer size.

+ftdmac020
+    whether this variant is a Faraday Technology FTDMAC020

 max_transfer_size
     the maximum single element transfer size for this